johnae/spook/README.md

 ### MacOS

-Check your ulimits.
-If set to a small value it will likely make spook crash.
+Check your ulimits (max open files seems to be set to 256 by default on MacOS).
+It will likely make spook crash if watching more than a few hundred files.
 Setting it higher looks something like:

 ```sh
 ulimit -n 4096